geeknik/my-awesome-stars/README.md

 - [yokoffing/Betterfox](https://github.com/yokoffing/Betterfox) - Firefox user.js for speed, privacy, and security.
 Your favorite browser, but better.
 - [jofpin/turbit](https://github.com/jofpin/turbit) - Build applications, scripts, and automations powered by high-performance multicore computing using Node.js
 - [maoxiaoke/candy](https://github.com/maoxiaoke/candy) - A Chrome / Edge extension that download your images with proper name using AI
-- [usebruno/bruno](https://github.com/usebruno/bruno) - Opensource IDE For Exploring and Testing Api's (lightweight alternative to postman/insomnia)
+- [usebruno/bruno](https://github.com/usebruno/bruno) - Opensource IDE For Exploring and Testing API's (lightweight alternative to Postman/Insomnia)
 - [dragonsea0927/tech-ecommerce](https://github.com/dragonsea0927/tech-ecommerce) - A full-stack CRUD Laravel and ReactJs E-Commerce platform with a secure authentication system using Laravel Sanctum, with the admin dashboard.
 - [dragonsea0927/Frontend-Boilerplates](https://github.com/dragonsea0927/Frontend-Boilerplates) - Collection of Boilerplates with ES6, Vue, React, Nuxt, TypeScript, SCSS, Nodejs.
 Using good practices and file structures to inspire your real projects.
 - [bidek/oh-lammy](https://github.com/bidek/oh-lammy) - explain your selection with ollama power - Chrome Extension